 Assignment to a facility for clinical experience is based as much as possible upon the personal and geographical preferences of the student.
 However, due to limitations in site availability, students cannot always be assigned to a facility of their choosing.
 Students are responsible for providing transportation to the clinical affiliates.
 The cost of transportation, parking, meals, and appropriate clothing are the sole responsibility of the student.
 All students will abide by the clinical dress codes distributed prior to clinical practicum assignments.
-Students will be issued name tags for their affiliates and the name badges should be returned to the affiliate upon completion of training.
+Students will be issued name tags for their affiliates which clearly indicate their status as a student.
+If the name badges are provided by the affiliate, the badges will need to be returned to the affiliate upon completion of training.
 No reimbursements will be made for any costs incurred.